immcantation/alakazam/docs/topics/ExampleTrees.md

 Description
 --------------------

-A set of Ig lineage trees generated from the `extdata/ExampleDb.gz` file.
+A set of Ig lineage trees generated from the `ExampleDb` file, subset to only those trees with at least four nodes.

 Usage